-Office equipment - 20% declining balance basis Computer hardware - 20% declining balance basis Telephone equipment - 20% declining balance basis Computer software - 20% straight-line basis
+Office equipment - 20% declining balance basis Computer hardware - 20% declining balance basis Computer software - 20% straight-line basis

 Assets acquired during the year are amortized at half of the regular rate.

 (e) Impairment of Long-Lived Assets

 Property and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If the carrying amount of an asset exceeds its estimated recoverable amount, an impairment charge is recognized by the amount by which the carrying amount of the asset exceeds the fair value of the asset.